powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 One of this component contains the slack bus and should be the largest.
 Only sensitivities involving equipments of that component can be computed.
 A easy way to compute them is to connect lines that have been disconnected during the contingency.
 More precisely, we have to find $$t-1$$ lines to reconnect in order to obtain a single connected component.
 As we reconnect exactly $$t-1$$ lines and obtain a connected network, we are assured that there are no loop in it.

-As the two equipments of the sensitivity lie in the largest connected component of the post-contingency network (containing the slack bus), no flow can pass throught the reconnected lines.
+As the two equipments of the sensitivity lie in the largest connected component of the post-contingency network (containing the slack bus), no flow can pass through the reconnected lines.
 Then, the sensitivities of the post-contingency network are equal to those of the connected network, where the matrix $$M$$ is invertible.

 ##### How to detect a loss of connectivity?